ns9137625751/Indian-Financial-Market-Analysis/README.md

 ### Frontend
 The frontend will consist of lesser than 3 pages.
 Each page will have a form input and will plot a graph as the output.
 They will make simple AJAX/GET calls to fetch data from the backend service.
 To make the AJAX/GET requests, they will use JQuery.
 To plot the graphs, they will use D3JS which is a popular graphing tool.
 ### Backend
-They will write the backend service in Python and will use python&#39;s SimpleHTTPService module instead of a complex framework such as Django.
-They will make use of NSEpy which is an open-source library to fetch data about the highs and lows for scripts.
+They will write the backend Service in Python and will use python&#39;s SimpleHTTPService module instead of a complex framework such as Django.
+They will make use of NSEpy which is an open-source library to fetch data about the highs and lows for Scripts.
 They will make use of a SQL/No-SQL database to cache the data from NSEPy.

 ## Checkpoints
 1. Fetch data via the library - NSEpy.